 British Museum experience

-To complement the topic taught in week 3 (Art and Politics) you will visit the British Museum for a unique lecture entitled Art and politics in the USA: from the 1960s to the present day followed by the highly anticipated exhibition: The American Dream: Pop to the Present.
+To complement the topic taught in week 3 (Art and Politics) you will visit the British Museum for a unique lecture and exhibition.
 This experience forms a key part of the course and your tutor will help to guide your learning in this unique cultural context.

 International Food Festival